 I truly have fallen in love with that old buck.
 Even though I have had him only since August, he is like the patriarch grandfather of my rabbitry.
 I am still hoping to get a few more breedings out of him.

-Hannah has a better eye for evaluating juniors than I do—or maybe I am not just as confident with it yet.
-However, of the LTW-4 kindle, I have had my eye on one in particular and wanted to hear her comments on him.
-In reality, LTW-4 is a bit young to label for culling as they are still developing, but I just wanted to see if my picks for potentials were the same as hers.
+I am not as confident with evaluating juniors yet.
 My weak area for evaluating has been the shoulders, which is her stronger point, but I am getting better and I feel I am pretty good with the rest of the body, particularly the back side and top line...and after having Black Ivy with her strange twisted legs and hip, I definitely pay great attention to how the black legs function mechanically.

-Hannah felt the two bucks had potential, although one is the smallest of the kindle.
-However, she liked the largest buck the best and that is my top pick as well.
-We even liked where his peak is, which has been a big challenge and I hope it stays where it is as he matures.
-He is a rather active, cannot-stay-still type though.
+I felt that two bucks had potential, although one is the smallest of the kindle.
+I even liked where his peak is, which has been a big challenge, and I hope it stays where it is as he matures.
+He is a rather active, cannot-stay-still type.

 The does, which is what I really need, were considered lacking potential, but one is teetering on maybe.
 I shall see how she progresses in her development.
 I absolutely love the one doe because she is so great with handling and being content to stay put for her age, even though she fights the posing yet.